 Most scams are online, distributed by text or email and are being sent to the general public and business alike.
-Covid-19 scams mostly relate to bogus offers which are designed to gain personal information from victims, such as passwords or financial information.
+Covid-19 scams mostly relate to contract tracing, online shopping and the supply of face coverings.

 If you have any doubts about the authenticity of a message always go to the website of the relevant provider to ensure the information and links are genuine.
 In the case of official coronavirus information our advice is to independently engage with the UK and the Scottish Government's websites and follow the guidance given: